jonathanhood/holy-hand-grenade/README.rst

 The holy hand grenade was an attempt to optimize my draft picks given my complete lack of knowledge about fantasy football in general.
 It presents a small CLI that so that users may enter the current state of the draft as it happens - and then query for what the "next best pic" is.
+It does this based on a JSON input data file containing individual player stats.